icopy-site/awesome-cn/docs/awesome/free-for-dev.md

   * [PrefectCloud](https://www.prefect.io/cloud/) — A complete platform for dataflow automation.
 All plans include 20,000 free runs every month.
 That's enough to power ETL for most small businesses.
   * [Preset Cloud](https://preset.io/) - A hosted Apache Superset service.
 Forever free for teams of up to 5 users, featuring unlimited dashboards and charts, a no-code chart builder, and a collaborative SQL editor.
   * [PromptLeo](https://promptleo.com/) - Prompt engineering platform for creators and developers.
 It offers a prompt engineering library, forms, and API.
 The free plan provides one prompt formation, one prompt API endpoint, and 30 generations per month.
-  * [PromptLoop](https://www.promptloop.com/) - Use AI and large language models like GPT-3 with a simple spreadsheet formula to transform, comprehend, and analyze text in Google Sheets.
-The first 2,000 credits are free each month.
+  * [PromptLoop](https://www.promptloop.com/) - PromptLoop delivers 10X easier AI web scraping with near-zero adoption time, 85%+ time saved on existing workflows, and operates 4X faster than manual research without compromise and includes a REST API endpoint for all research tasks.
+The first 1,000 credits are free each month.
   * [Proxed AI](https://proxed.ai/) - Secure AI APIs in iOS - No SDK, Just Change Your API URL.
 Offers 1000 free API calls per month.
   * [Crawlbase](https://crawlbase.com/) — Crawl and scrape websites without proxies, infrastructure, or browsers.
 We solve captchas for you and prevent you from being blocked.
 The first 1000 calls are free of charge.
   * [Public-Apis Github Repo](https://github.com/public-apis/public-apis) — A list of free public APIs.